Superrehtard/old_diaspora_wiki/Git-Workflow.md

 ```
                       1---2---3 #212-my-new-plugin
                      /
-    A---B--C--D--E--F #master
+    A---B--C--D--E--F #develop
 ```

 It's as if you had just started your branch.
 One immediate advantage you get is that you can test your branch now to see if C, D, E, or F had any impact on your code (you don't need to wait until you're finished with your plugin and merge to find this out).
 And, since you can keep doing this over and over again as you develop your plugin, at the end your merge will just be a fast-forward (in other words no merge at all).

 So when you're ready to send the new plugin upstream, you do one last rebase, test, and then merge (which is really no merge at all) and send out your pull request.
-Then in most cases, Gina has a simple fast forward on her end (or at worst a very small rebase or merge) and over time that adds up to a simpler tree.
+Then in most cases, a reviewer has a simple fast forward on her end (or at worst a very small rebase or merge) and over time that adds up to a simpler tree.

 More info on the git man page here:
 [Git rebase: man page](http://schacon.github.com/git/git-rebase.html)